renaissance-guy/downcrawl/volumes/canyon-falls.md

 Mute leader of the Brachions.
 She communicates using Fuzz.

 ### Son-rab
-Mystic who has amputated four of his arms—three on the right and one on the left—believing he is the Godking.
+Mystic who has amputated four of his arms—three on the right and one on the left—believing he is the prophesized God-king.
 Frequently bathes in the Everpool.
 Could he be the one?

 ### Ormon
 Outcast Allos heretic trying to bring peace between the Allos and the Brachions.
 He has more supporters than believed.

 ### Umatrum
 High priest of the Allos camp.
-Very knowledgable about Fungi.
-Seeks someone brave (or foolish) to seek a particularly hard to find Fungus.
+Very knowledgeable about Fungi.
+Seeks someone brave (or foolish) to seek a particularly hard-to-find Fungus.

 ## Places